loco-can/loco-can-hardware/README.md

 | 5 GND    | **5 GND** |

-# LOCO-Single Light
+# Loco-Single
-**To do**
-A tiny module with only one CAN connector and one FET driven output for a single light.
+A tiny module with only one fix wired CAN connector and one current controlled output for a single LED light.
 It can be used for intelligent back lights.
 In this case, a backlight heartbeat status can detect the train integrity.

-# LOCO-Sensor
+# Loco-Sensor
 The sendor module provides four voltage inputs and a current measurement up to 30 Ampere.
 In addition a speed/pulse input is provided.

 ## Hardware version V2.1/V2.1a/V2.1a-s